govuk-one-login/mobile-wallet-document-builder/README.md

 You will need to have Docker Desktop or alternative like installed.

 #### Setting up with an auth server stub
-To issue a credential offer locally you will need to run this application together with a stub of the auth server.
+To test locally with an app that requires the user to be logged in (e.g. staging app), you will need to run this application together with a stub of the auth server.

 In the `.env` file, update the values of the following environment variables:
 - `OIDC_CLIENT_ID`: test client ID required by the auth server's stub